 #74 Hotel Del Luna (2019)

-It takes place in part in present-day with numerous historical flashbacks.
-The gothic atmosphere makes this a fun watch!
+It takes place in part in the present-day with numerous historical flashbacks.
+The mysterious atmosphere makes this a fun watch.

 Content Note: TV-14-like but mild.

 Why You Should Watch: It’s Sherlock Holmes, gothic style!
 And a fun, brilliant watch.